escaladesports/animate-x/README.md

 # Animate X

-A super small animation library for animating numbers and objects.
+A super small animation library for animating numbers, objects, and arrays.

 ## Installation